 Would you like more meal plans?
-There are celebration weeks, like Christmas, and some Valentines special meals too.
-Have a look a the meal plan list.
+There are lots of other budget friendly meal plans, like this one using salted cashews, black olives and soft cheese, celebration weeks, like a vegetarian Christmas week, packed full of seasonal flavours, and some Valentines special meals too.
+Have a look at the meal plan list for all the meal plans on Thrifty Lesley

 Weekly Shopping List